tschudin/tinyssb/doc/pseudo_app.md

 2. Create 2 new packet types: `create` and `delete`. `create` points to a blob with the needed data (see above) and `delete` is a normal log with the feed id and game identifier (that implies that it is no longer than 16 bytes)

+## Remarks

+1. I'm getting lost with the encodings: cbor, bipf, hex, bytes...
+Which one should I use?
+2. Data to keep track of:
+    1. outside of logs:
+        1. name
+        2. root public key
+        3. root private key
+    2. in root log:
+        1.

 ## [outdated] Log tree